(PDT, UTC-07) (PDT, UTC-07)

 Touring has included Jazz At Lincoln Center, The Iridium, The Triad, La Mama Theater, The Encore, The Metropolitan Room, and other New York City venues; as well as clubs in Los Angeles, Chicago, and Reno, Nevada.

-Extensive sideman work has included jazz, cabaret, rock & pop performance with Lou Christie, John Cippolina, Chris Clark, Linda Clifford, Terese Genecco, Jon Hendricks, Dan Hicks, Harold Jones Big Band, Linda Kosut, Johnny Mathis, Sherri Payne, Bobby Rydell, Cami Thompson & The Cosmopolitans, Mike Vax, and Kenny Washington.
+Extensive sideman work has included jazz, cabaret, rock & pop performance with Vicki Burns, Lou Christie, John Cippolina, Chris Clark, Linda Clifford, Terese Genecco, Terry Gibbs, Jon Hendricks, Dan Hicks, Noel Jewkes, Harold Jones Big Band, Harry James Orchestra, Linda Kosut, Johnny Mathis, Kim Nalley, Sherri Payne, King Perkoff, Si Perkoff, Bobby Rydell, Cami Thompson & The Cosmopolitans, Mike Vax, and Kenny Washington.

 My band is usually a quartet, but can be smaller or larger as needed.
 I'm interested in combining traditional jazz styles with the music of my Jewish soul.
 That means both Middle Eastern and Eastern European folk music, klezmer, and popular dance styles.